YBHwang/clova-developer-guide/en-KR/CIC/References/Clova_Auth_API.md

 GET|POST /authorize
 ```

-This API requests an authorization code by using the {{ book.TargetServiceForClientAuth }} account access token and [client credentials](/CIC/Guides/Interact_with_CIC.md#ClientAuthInfo) as parameters.
+This API requests an authorization code by using the {{ book.ServiceEnv.TargetServiceForClientAuth }} account access token and [client credentials](/CIC/Guides/Interact_with_CIC.md#ClientAuthInfo) as parameters.
 The obtained authorization code will be used in generating a Clova access token.

 Typically, user authentication is processed on the pair app.
 However, transferring a Clova access token from the pair app to the client may have a potential security issue.
 To avoid security issues, the app forwards the authorization code to the client instead of the Clova access token.
 Upon receiving an authorization code, the client is to pass the code to the Clova authorization server and [request a Clova access token](#RequestClovaAccessToken).